(Landen T. from Certified Meadiacs knows what's up!)

-As most of you know, Groennfell Meadery has a mixing with mead blog in addition to our normal blog.
-In the coming weeks we’ll be featuring a number of great fall cocktails, but before we fill your head with specifics, we wanted to teach you how to design your own tasty concoctions.
+As most of you know, Groennfell Meadery has a mead cocktail recipes blog in addition to our normal blog.
+But we also wanted to teach you how to design your own tasty concoctions.

 There are three ways we go about building a drink.